florin-gheorghiu/figmatokentest/README.md

-Testing the tokenisation process from Figma to Github, using Tokens Studio
+Testing the tokenisation process from Figma to Github.

-Plugins tested:
+Plugins tested so far:
 - Token Studio
+- Material Theme Builder
 - Design Tokens
 - TokensBrucke